Chinese: 清胃散

 Tongue color: Red centre

-Symptoms: Fever Thirst Blister Red eyes Red face Dry mouth Toothache Headaches Dry stools Dry throat Breast pain Breast heat Malar flush Constipation Mouth ulcers Irritability Breast lumps Restlessness Restlnessness Bleeding gums Breast eczema Swelling gums Breast redness Breast nodules Epigastric pain Breast hardness Vomiting of food Breast distention Sour regurgitation Uneven milk supply Breast skin cracks Breast pus discharge Breast skin ichiness White spots on nipples Scanty clear urination
+Symptoms: Fever Thirst Blister Red eyes Red face Toothache Headaches Dry mouth Dry throat Breast pain Breast heat Malar flush Breast lumps Restlessness Constipation Breast eczema Bleeding gums Swelling gums Breast redness Breast nodules Breast hardness Vomiting of food Breast distention Uneven milk supply Breast skin cracks Breast pus discharge Breast skin ichiness White spots on nipples Scanty clear urination

 Qing Wei San is sometimes prescribed by TCM practitioners to treat Stomach Fire or Stomach Heat.
-This pattern leads to symptoms such as thirst, epigastric pain, dry mouth and restlnessness.
-Patients with Stomach Fire or Stomach Heat typically exhibit rapid (Shu), slippery (Hua) or full (Shi) pulses as well as a red centre tongue with yellow coating.
+This pattern leads to symptoms such as toothache, headaches, breast distention and breast lumps.
+Patients with Stomach Fire or Stomach Heat typically exhibit floating (Fu) or slippery (Hua) pulses as well as a red tongue with yellow coating.

 Di Gu Pi Yin is 50% similar to Qing Wei San